aceliwang/potatopsych/meqanki.md

   -
 ### Management <!-- id:439a2eb0-dbf8-4c25-8b45-7a092a82404c -->
 - Follow school policies
-  - Liaise with school counsellsors or psychologists
+  - Liaise with school counsellors or psychologists
   - Liaise with Attendance Officer or wellbeing teams
   - Contact and discuss with student's parents and caregivers
 - Meeting with parents